Andrew Baker

 Sir Andrew William Baker (born 21 December 1965), styled The Hon.
 Mr Justice Andrew Baker, is a judge of the High Court of England and Wales.
 He is currently Judge in Charge of the Admiralty Court.

 Biography

 He was educated at Lenzie Academy, read mathematics at Merton College, Oxford, and completed a postgraduate diploma in law at City, University of London.

 He was called to the bar at Lincoln's Inn in 1988.
 He was made a judge of the High Court of Justice (King's Bench Division) in 2016 and invested a knight in the 2016 Special Honours.
 He is correctly described as Mr Justice Andrew Baker, distinguishing him from other judges, including Jeremy Baker, with the same surname.

-In October 2025, he dismissed a billion-dollar lawsuit against British financier and fraud convicted Sanjay Shah and several other people.
+In April 2021, he dismissed a billion-dollar lawsuit against British financier Sanjay Shah and several other people.
+The Danish Tax Agency raised the case in 2018.

-The Danish Tax Agency raised the case in 2018 hoping to retrieve the billions of euro of wrongfully reimbursed dividend tax and return it to Danish tax payers..

-In May 2022, Andrew Baker was presented with an honorary degree in political science from St. Olaf College for his ruling against The Danish Tax Agency.